MirandaVogel/MHFactory.github.io/README.md

             border-top-right-radius: 10px;
             background: #4a5587; /* Solid color for the center area (red) */
             z-index: 1; /* Ensure it's above the pseudo-elements */
-        }
+            border-bottom: 3px solid #ffffff; /* Add this line to create a thicker line */ }

         header::before {